SabaLab/diffEnrich/README.md

 Example
 -------

+### Step 1: Collect and clean pathways from KEGG API

 First we will use the *get\_kegg* function access the KEGG REST API and download the data sets required to perform our downstream analysis.
 This function takes two arguments.
 The first, 'species' is required and is the species of interest.
 Currently, *diffEnrich* supports three species, and the argument is a character string using the KEGG code [REF](https://www.pnas.org/content/suppl/2008/09/11/0806162105.DCSupplemental/ST1_PDF.pdf): Homo sapiens (human), use 'hsa'; Mus musculus (mouse), use 'mmu', and Rattus norvegicus (rat), use 'rno'.
 The second, 'path' is also passed as a character string, and is the path of the directory in which the user would like to write the data sets downloaded from the KEGG REST API.
 If the user does not provide a path, the data sets will be automatically written to the current working directory using the *here::here()* functionality.
 These data sets will be tab delimited files with a name describing the data, and for reproducibility, the date they were generated and the version of KEGG when the API was accessed.
 In addition to these flat files, *get\_kegg* will also create a named list with the three relavent KEGG data sets.
 The names of this list will describe the the data set.

 ``` r